Use and Security of Information Systems

 6. Remote Access

 6.1.
-Remote access to the Polytechnic's IT services is provided for staff working offsite.
-Refer to policy Enabling Offsite Work.
+Remote access to the Polytechnic's IT services is provided for kaimahi working offsite.
+Refer to Flexible Working Policy.

 7. Password Management